About ALKemist Bio

 Targeting Cancer Cells

-Once in the bloodstream, the TCR-T cells circulate throughout the body, seeking out and identifying cancer cells that express the targeted antigen.
-When a TCR-T cell encounters a cancer cell with the matching antigen, it binds to the cancer cell's surface.
+Once in the bloodstream, the modified TCR-T cells circulate throughout the body, seeking out and identifying cancer cells that express ALK.
+When a TCR-T cell encounters a cancer cell with the matching ALK antigen, it binds to the presented antigen.
+This subsequently triggers the cytotoxic activity of the T cells, which leads to the destruction of the ALK-expressing cancer cell.